 1.10.3.4.
-Disclosure of Potential Conflicts; Certain Contracts Prohibited (Tex.
-Gov't Code § 2261.252)
+Disclosure of Potential Conflicts; Certain Contracts Prohibited Disclosure

-Disclosure: Each TWC employee or official who is involved in procurement or in contract management for TWC shall disclose to the TWC any potential conflict of interest with respect to any contract.
+Texas Government Code § 2261.252 requires each TWC employee or official who is involved in procurement or in contract management for TWC to (i) sign a statement to certify that they have no conflict of interest that may impair or influence their judgment; and (ii) disclose to TWC any potential conflict of interest, including a financial interest, with respect to any contract.
 This disclosure requirement extends from the procurement process through the term of the contract.